 Foreign students must provide evidence of English proficiency by submitting scores from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).

-The application form is both for admission into the Department of Comparative Human Development and for financial aid, which is distributed on the basis of merit.
+The application form for admission into the Department of Comparative Human Development's PhD program is also used to determine financial aid, which is distributed on the basis of merit.
 Research and teaching assistantships are available and are normally held by advanced graduate students.

 In keeping with its long-standing traditions and policies, The University of Chicago, in admissions, employment, and access to programs, considers students on the basis of individual merit and without regard to race, color, religion, sex, sexual orientation, national or ethnic origin, age, disability, or other factors irrelevant to participation in the programs of the University.
 The Affirmative Action Officer (773-702-5671) is the university official responsible for coordinating its adherence to this policy and the related federal and state laws and regulations (including Section 504 of the Rehabilitation Act of 1973, as amended, and The Americans with Disabilities Act).